Proteolysis targeting chimera: Benefits

 Compared to traditional inhibitors, PROTACs display multiple benefits that make them desirable drug candidates.
-Due to their catalytic mechanism, PROTACs can be administered at lower doses compared to their inhibitor analogues.
+Due to their catalytic mechanism, PROTACs can be administered at lower doses compared to their inhibitor analogues, though care needs to be taken in achieving oral bioavailability if administered by that route.
 Some PROTACs have been shown to be more selective than their inhibitor analogues, reducing off-target effects.
 PROTACs have the ability to target previously undruggable proteins, as they do not need to target catalytic pockets.
 This also helps prevent mutation-driven drug resistance often found with enzymatic inhibitors.